LarryRuane/minesim/README.md

 - random block discovery (mining) according to (realistic) poisson distribution
 - a configurable set of peer mining nodes, each with a specified hash power
 - configurable peer network topology
-- block forwarding (relaying to peers)
+- simple block forwarding (relaying to peers)
 - message-passing latency from each peer to its given set of other peers
 - chain splits (reorgs)